ckeditor/ckeditor4-docs/docs/features/mathtype/README.md

 MathType is based upon standards like MathML for internal representation and the PNG image format for displaying formulas.
 It can also handle other formats like LaTeX, Flash, SVG and EPS.

-Equations and chemical formulas are displayed in the editor as images, so they have {@link guide/dev/deep_dive/widgets/README#common-usage-scenarios all advantages of widgets}, i.e. you can **treat the entire equation as one entity** and select, delete, or move it with drag and drop in the editor content area as one unit.
+Equations and chemical formulas are displayed in the editor as {@link features/image/README images}, having all their advantages, i.e. you can **treat the entire equation as one entity** and select, delete, or move it with drag and drop in the editor content area as one unit.

 ## Displaying on Target Page